Shields Green: Green's speech

 Like other aspects of Green's life, the evidence about his speech is also somewhat contradictory.

 In the first place, Green had no problem with understanding speech.
 He was present at the lengthy Brown-Douglass meeting in Chambersburg, and there is no comment that Green had any trouble understanding it.
 Nor is there such a comment anywhere else.
 He was not hard to talk to.

 However, Green was "a man of few words, and his speech was singularly broken", as Douglass put it.
 DeCaro suggests he may have had a speech defect.
 Douglass did not come to Chambersburg with the intent of speaking publicly, but local Blacks recognized him and asked him to talk.
 He gave an impromptu lecture in Franklin Hall on what he said to them was his only topic, slavery.
 On Saturday, August 20, before meeting with Brown.
 Green, called "Emperor of New York", was "upon the stage with Douglass".

 In a reminiscence in later life, John Brown's daughter Anne Brown Adams recalled an incident that took place when she and her sister-in-law, Martha, were being sent home to New York shortly before the raid.
 According to Anne, this man of few words felt moved to deliver "a farewell speech," which she called "the greatest conglomeration of all the big words in the dictionary, and out, that was ever piled up."
-According to Anne, even fellow raider Osborne Anderson jested that “God himself could not understand that”.
+According to Anne, even fellow raider Osborne Anderson jested that "God himself could not understand that".
 Knowledge of big words, however, does not mean literacy, as DeCaro supposes.
-High-falutin words were used constantly in political speeches, of which there were many more than today.
+High-faluting words were used constantly in political speeches, of which there were many more than today.
 Brown and Douglass alone used plenty of them.

 On another occasion, Anne said that Green was "a perfect rattlebrain in talk; he used to annoy me very much, coming downstairs so often.
 He came near betraying and upsetting the whole business, by his careless letting a neighbor woman see him."

 We have a number of sentences reported that Green said in different contexts.
 Aside from the attempt of Douglass, and Douglass alone, to reproduce a rural or uneducated pronunciation, the sentences are adequate, even eloquent: